Final report for FNE24-081

 Project Outcomes

 We completed our second year of research successfully, including collecting a full round of soil samples for soil microbiome analysis, successfully extracting and purifying soil DNA and sending the DNA to Integrated Microbiome Resource for amplification, sequencing, and initial bioinformatic analysis.
 All samples were successfully amplified and sequenced.
 We also added a forage biomass protocol in 2025 which turned out to be informative.
-We are currently in the process of wrapping up final statistical analyses and producing two draft manuscripts for publication.
+We are currently in the process of producing two draft manuscripts for publication.
 One manuscript will cover the soil health, forage nutrition, and forage biomass parts of the project and the second manuscript will focus exclusively on the soil microbiome.

 Soil Health